knpuniversity/whats-new-symfony3/knpu/autowiring.md

 the `EvilSecurityRobot` as a service first.

 Resist the urge!
 Instead, do nothing: absolutely nothing.
 Refresh the page.
-Fill in `weaverryan` and try to login a few times.
+Fill in `weaverryan` and try to login until you se the error.
 Bam!

 > RANDOM SECURITY ROBOT SAYS NO!